biocore/qiime/doc/scripts/make_distance_histograms.rst

 	**[REQUIRED]**

 	-d, `-`-distance_matrix_file
-		Path to distance matrix file.
+		Input distance matrix filepath (i.e. the result of `beta_diversity.py <./beta_diversity.html>`_).
 	-m, `-`-map_fname
-		This is the metadata mapping file  [default=None]
+		Input metadata mapping filepath.

 	**[OPTIONAL]**

 	-p, `-`-prefs_path
-		This is the user-generated preferences file.
+		Input user-generated preferences filepath.
 NOTE: This is a file with a dictionary containing preferences for the analysis.
-This dict must have a "Fields" key mapping to a list of desired fields. [default: None]
+This dictionary must have a "Fields" key mapping to a list of desired fields. [default: None]
 	-o, `-`-dir_path
-		Directory to output data for all analyses. [default: .]
+		Output directory. [default: ./]
 	-k, `-`-background_color
-		This is the     background color to use in the plots (Options are 'black' or 'white'.     [default: white] `-`-monte_carlo
+		Background color for use in the plots (black or white) [default: white] `-`-monte_carlo
-		Perform Monte Carlo analysis on distances.
-[Default: False] `-`-suppress_html_output
+		Deprecated: pass --monte_carlo_iters > 0 to enable
+	`-`-suppress_html_output
-		Suppress HTML format output.
-[Default: False]
+		Suppress HTML output. [default: False]
 	-f, `-`-fields
-		Comma delimited list of fields to compare.
-Put list of fields in quotes.
-This overwrites fields in prefs file.
-If this is not provided, the first field in metadata mapping file will be used.
-Usage: --fields "Field1,Field2,Field3"
+		Comma-separated list of fields to compare, where the list of fields should be in quotes (e.g. "Field1,Field2,Field3").
+Note: if this option is passed on the command-line, it will overwrite the fields in prefs file. [default:None; first field in mapping file is used]
 	`-`-monte_carlo_iters
-		Number of iterations to perform for Monte Carlo analysis. [default: 100]
+		Number of iterations to perform for Monte Carlo analysis. [default: 0; No monte carlo simulation performed]

 **Output:**